Hamziee/ReflexOS/README.md

 ## 🤔 **What is ReflexOS?**

-ReflexOS is a modified version of Windows 10 & Windows 11, which removes nearly all the drawbacks of Windows that negatively affect gaming performance.
-ReflexOS is also a good option to reduce system latency, network latency, input lag, and keep your system private while focusing on performance.
+ReflexOS is an collection of powershell scripts which improve performance of Windows 10 en Windows 11.
+How ReflexOS accomplish this goal is to remove all the unnecessary services and programs from Windows.
 You can learn more about ReflexOS on our official [website](https://reflexos.heo-systems.net).

 ## 📚 **Table of contents**